andersonlucasg3/unity-cpp-project/README.md

 - [ ] Test it in a real game scenario;
 - [ ] Integrate the Cpp build with the Editor;
 - [X] Reload the binary when it has been rebuilt;

+### Updates
+Now the Cpp assembly is loaded when the game starts playing and unloaded when the game stops playing.
+So the problem with the rebuild of the native library is solved allowing to better integrate the native code.